Rag Mama Rag

 "Rag Mama Rag" is a song by The Band which was first released on their 1969 album The Band.
-It was also released as a single, reaching #16 on the UK Singles Chart, the highest position for any single by the group.
-The single was less successful in the US, reaching only #57 on the Billboard Hot 100.
+It was also released as a single, reaching number 16 on the UK Singles Chart, the highest position for any single by the group.
+The single was less successful in the US, reaching only number 57 on the Billboard Hot 100.

 Music and lyrics

 "Rag Mama Rag" is credited solely to Robbie Robertson.
 However, drummer Levon Helm claimed years later that the song was a group effort.
 The song has an improvised feel.
-The Band initially attempted to record the song in a straightforward manner, but it didn't sound right to Robertson.
-So drummer Helm moved to play mandolin, pianist Richard Manuel played drums, bassist Rick Danko played fiddle and producer John Simon played tuba, while organist Garth Hudson played upright acoustic piano in a ragtime fashion.
+The Band initially attempted to record the song in a straightforward manner, but it did not sound right to Robertson.
+So, drummer Helm moved to play mandolin, pianist Richard Manuel played drums, bassist Rick Danko played fiddle and producer John Simon played tuba, while organist Garth Hudson played upright acoustic piano in a ragtime fashion.
 Helm also sang the lead vocals.

-Although a favorite with fans, the band didn't originally think that highly of the song, recording it almost as an afterthought.
+Although a favorite with fans, the band did not originally think that highly of the song, recording it almost as an afterthought.
 Robertson claims that, "It didn't have very much importance until we recorded it, but it showed something else we could do, in a style that didn't exist."
 In The New Rolling Stone Album Guide, Matt Kemp described the song as a "rural dance tune."
-According to Goldmine critic Rob Bowman, the lyrics are "about a rather curious mind-twisting woman."
-AllMusic critic Thomas Ward views the lyrics as "almost nonsensical."
-The Band biographer Barney Hoskyns describes the lyrics as "lusty tomcat lyrics," noting that both the lyrics and the instrumentation, particularly the ragtime piano, make the song seem like "Storyville 'brothel music.'"
-Something Else! critic Nick DeRiso described the lyrics as "randy" stating that the song "becomes a moment of boozy, brothel-shaking joy."
-Steve Millward interprets "Rag Mama Rag" as a "gently satirical" song about "a hapless country bumpkin" who "can't control his girlfriend."
+According to Goldmine critic Rob Bowman, the lyrics are "about a rather curious mind-twisting woman".
+AllMusic critic Thomas Ward views the lyrics as "almost nonsensical".
+The Band biographer Barney Hoskyns describes the lyrics as "lusty tomcat lyrics", noting that both the lyrics and the instrumentation, particularly the ragtime piano, make the song seem like "Storyville 'brothel music'".
+Something Else! critic Nick DeRiso described the lyrics as "randy" stating that the song "becomes a moment of boozy, brothel-shaking joy".
+Steve Millward interprets "Rag Mama Rag" as a "gently satirical" song about "a hapless country bumpkin" who "can't control his girlfriend".